 In justified text, hyphenation is mandatory.

 As line length gets shorter, hyphenation becomes essential.
 Why?
 With hyphenation off, your word processor or web browser can only break lines at word spaces.
-As the lines get shorter, there are fewer words and hence fewer possible break points, making awkward breaks more likely.
+As the lines get shorter, there are fewer words and hence fewer possible break points in each line, making awkward breaks more likely.

 hyphens: auto, though support is still spotty